stubma/cocos2dx-classical/README.md

 	* make it easy to pass self parameter to script callback
 	* adding more shared library, in scripting/lua/script
 	* add lfs to easily load lua files under a folder, fix conflict between Cocos2dxLuaLoader and lfs
+	* add bit operation library
 	* fix some bugs of tolua_fix
 	* add tolua.isa method
 	* luajit is precompiled but not enabled because it doesn't support 64 bit, but you can directly use it if you want
 	* CCNotification script observer can get extra parameters now
 	* lua class add a dtor method to receive CCObject destruction event
 	* rename CCDirector/CCEGLView end method to terminate, to avoid name conflict with lua keyword
+	* add set/getScriptUserData for CCNode so that we can associate a lua table to CCNode

 How to use CCImagePicker
 ==========================